Mom holds baby after delivering.

 Mom holding baby after delivery

 However, I wasn’t able to hold her right away.
 She needed a little help to start breathing, which we had expected since she was only 34 weeks.
-They brought her to St. Luke’s Specialized Care Nursery and my husband accompanied her while the doctors finished up with me.
+They brought her to Aspirus St. Luke’s Specialized Care Nursery and my husband accompanied her while the doctors finished up with me.

 Working through some difficult emotions